BabylonJS/Documentation/content/How_To/material/How_to_use_Blend_Modes.md

-# Examples
+## Examples

 Here is a screenshot showing the previously mentioned blend modes:

 ![Available Blend Modes](/img/how_to/blend-modes/blend-modes.jpg)

-This playground scene showcases the available blend modes in action: https://www.babylonjs-playground.com/#1MSIXB#4
+This playground showcases the available blend modes in action: <Playground id="#1MSIXB#4" title="Blend Modes Example" description="Simple example of blend modes in Babylon.js." image="/img/playgroundsAndNMEs/divingDeeperBlendModes1.jpg"/>